 However, it can be tricky to find shorts that work for you.
 After searching the Internet high and low, our favorite shorts are the Women's High Waist Biker Shorts from BALEAF.
 They come in three different lengths and all shorts are made with chafe-free lock seams for your ultimate running comfort.
-Check out the rest of our top 10 list for the best chafe-free shorts, some with liners and some with pockets, and make sure to check out our buying guide for helpful advice!
+Check out the rest of our list of the 10 best chafe-free shorts, some with liners and some with pockets, and make sure to check out our buying guide reviewed by a personal trainer for helpful advice!

 We found the best chafe-free running shorts based on our buying guide and user reviews.
 We made sure to include various lengths and types so that there are options for everybody!

 *Please note that these products were chosen after extensive research by mybest writers.
 The choices are not necessarily affiliated with or recommended by Gentry Washburn unless explicitly stated so.